Paolo Goltz: Lanus

 After eight years playing for Huracán, Goltz joined Lanús in July 2010 in a US$2 million deal.
 Goltz captained Lanús to their first Copa Sudamericana championship in 2013, scoring in the first leg of the final against Ponte Preta of Brazil.

 In December 2013, he was awarded the 2013 South American Cup with Lanús, acting as captain and as one of its main figures; so much so that he was chosen as a defender of the Ideal Team of America that same year.

 Club America

 On 29 May 2014, Goltz signed with Mexican club América.
 On May 29, 2014, the transfer of Goltz to Club América was confirmed, where he signed for three seasons for a figure of around 1.2 million dollars.

 On December 14, 2014, América was established as champion of the Apertura Tournament.
 2014 of Liga MX.
 He was praised by many Club America for being a brave and tough defender for the team.

+On 17 March 2015, while playing for Club América, Goltz was involved in a controversial incident during the first leg of the CONCACAF Champions League semifinals against Costa Rican side CS Herediano.
+In the first half of the match, following a foul by teammate Michael Arroyo on Herediano forward Cristhian Lagos, Goltz kicked a fallen Lagos directly in the head.
+While he escaped a red card during the match, the CONCACAF Disciplinary Committee reviewed the video evidence retroactively and handed Goltz a six-match suspension along with an undisclosed financial fine for violent conduct.

 In his first season with the club, Goltz won the Apertura championship and the 2014–15 CONCACAF Champions League.

-In the Apertura 2016 Liga MX Final vs Tigres, he was wrongly sent off at the 105th minute during a massive brawl and he went off upset.
+On 25 December 2016, during the second leg of the Apertura 2016 final against Tigres UANL, Goltz was involved in a highly controversial sending-off.
+In the 102nd minute of extra time, a massive on-field brawl erupted between both teams near the technical benches.
+Although television replays later showed that Goltz was primarily attempting to separate players and calm the altercation, referee Jorge Isaac Rojas showed him a direct red card for violent conduct.
+Visibly distraught and in tears, Goltz had to be restrained as he protested the decision before leaving the pitch.
+Club América ultimately finished the match with nine men and lost the championship 3–0 in a penalty shootout.
+Following the match, Club América filed an official appeal with the Mexican Football Federation's Disciplinary Committee.
+On 26 December 2016, the committee rescinded the red card, ruling that the ejection was completely erroneous and clearing him of any suspension for the start of the next tournament.